Semi-equivelar toroidal maps and their vertex covers: Abstract

 \section{Abstract}

-A map $\mathcal{K}$ on a surface is called vertex-transitive if the automorphism group of $\mathcal{K}$ acts transitively on the set of vertices of $\mathcal{K}$.
 If the face\mbox{-}cycles at all the vertices in a map are of same type then the map is called semi\mbox{-}equivelar.
-In general, semi\mbox{-}equivelar maps on a surface form a bigger class than vertex-transitive maps.
-There are semi\mbox{-}equivelar toroidal maps which are not vertex\mbox{-}transitive.
-A map $\mathcal{M} \to \mathcal{K}$ is a covering map if there is a covering map from the vertex set of $\mathcal{M}$ to the vertex set of $\mathcal{K}$.
-A covering map $f$ is a surjection and a local isomorphism $\colon$ the neighbourhood of a vertex $v$ in $\mathcal{M}$ is mapped bijectively onto the neighbourhood of $f(v)$ in $\mathcal{K}$.
+A map is called minimal if the number of vertices is minimal.
 We know the bounds of number of vertex orbits of semi-equivelar toroidal maps.
 These bounds are sharp.
-Datta \cite{BD2020} has proved that every semi-equivelar toroidal map has vertex-transitive cover, i.e., every semi-equivelar toroidal map has a $1$-orbital semi-equivelar covering map.
-In this article, we prove that if a semi-equivelar map is $k$ orbital then it has a finite index $m$-orbital covering map for $m \le k$.
+Datta \cite{BD2020} has proved that every semi-equivelar toroidal map has a vertex-transitive cover.
+In this article, we prove that if a semi-equivelar map is $k$ orbital then it has a finite index $m$-orbital minimal cover for $m \le k$.
+We also show the existence and classification of $n$-sheeted covers of semi-equivelar toroidal maps for each $n \in \mathbb{N}$.

 { {\em MSC 2010\,:} 52C20, 52B70, 51M20, 57M60.